rjwing71/ElectricImp/README.md

 2. Action name: *Post SmartFridge Case Data*
 3. Post to: *User*
 4. User: *Select a user from a record*
-5. Click in the Find a user… box, select *OwnerID*, and then click *Choose*.
+5. Click in the Find a user... box, select *OwnerID*, and then click *Choose*.
-6. Copy and paste the following text into the Add a message, mention a user or group… text box:
+6. Copy and paste the following text into the Add a message, mention a user or group... text box:

 ```The case ({![Case].Id}) was opened regarding the Smart Fridge {![Case].Related_Fridge__r.DeviceId__c}.
 This fridge was recorded at a temperature of {![Case].Related_Fridge__r.Temperature__c}, humidity of {![Case].Related_Fridge__r.Humidity__c}, and a door status of {![Case].Related_Fridge__r.Door__c}.```